filefoxper/airma/docs/react-state/index.md

 const Component = function Comp({defaultCount}:{defaultCount:number}) {
     // API `useSignal` can initialize store state in render too.
-    // The difference with `useModel` is that `useSignal` only rerenders component when the required parts of instance change. counting.useSignal(defaultCount);
+    // The difference with `useModel` is that `useSignal` only rerenders component when the render usage fields of instance changes. counting.useSignal(defaultCount);
     return (
         <div>